MicrosoftDocs/power-platform/power-platform/well-architected/security/identity-access.md

 ### Configure user authentication in Copilot Studio

 Copilot Studio supports several authentication options.
 Choose the one that meets your needs.
-Authentication allows users to sign in, giving your copilot access to a restricted resource or information.
-Users can sign in with Microsoft Entra ID, or with any OAuth2 identity provider such as Google or Facebook.
-Learn more: [Configure user authentication in Copilot Studio](/microsoft-copilot-studio/configuration-end-user-authentication)
+Authentication allows users to sign in, thereby granting your copilot access to restricted resources or information.
+Users can sign in using Microsoft Entra ID or any OAuth 2.0 identity provider, such as Google or Facebook.
+Learn more in [Configure user authentication in Copilot Studio](/microsoft-copilot-studio/configuration-end-user-authentication).

-With [Direct Line-based security](/microsoft-copilot-studio/configure-web-security), you can enable access only to locations that you control by enabling secured access with Direct Line secrets or tokens.
+With [Direct Line-based security](/microsoft-copilot-studio/configure-web-security), you can restrict access to locations that you control by enabling secured access with Direct Line secrets or tokens.

 Copilot Studio supports single sign-on (SSO), which means copilots can sign the user in.
-SSO needs to be implemented on your web pages, mobile applications.
-For Microsoft Teams, SSO is seamless if you select the “Only in Teams” authentication.
-It can also be configured with Manual AAD v2, but in this case the Teams app must be deployed as a zip file, not with the 1-click Teams deployment from Copilot Studio.
+SSO must be implemented on your web pages and mobile applications.
+For Microsoft Teams, SSO is seamless if you select the "Only in Teams" authentication option.
+It can also be configured manually with Azure AD v2; however, in this case the Teams app must be deployed as a zip file, not through the 1-click Teams deployment from Copilot Studio.

 Learn more: